SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 and each task can have child tasks.
 Because of the explicit relationship between tasks and task groups, this approach is called *structured concurrency*.
-The explicit parent-child relationships between tasks have several advantages:
+The explicit parent-child relationship between tasks has several advantages:

 - In a parent task,
   you can't forget to wait for its child tasks to complete.